 Two of the most challenging issues administrators face are identifying specific, application-related problems, and knowing where and why auxiliary storage is being used.
 Pack away the poles and call off the hounds.
 We’ll show you how to overcome these issues and reduce the time you have to spend hunting and fishing on the IBM i.

-Deep, proactive application monitoring is essential to stay in control of your service delivery.
+Deep, real-time application monitoring is essential to stay in control of your service delivery.
 It’s vital to stay on top of application performance and availability.
 Imagine the value that moving from system monitoring into true business monitoring could bring to your organization.
-This can be achieved by probing every application running on the IBM i and extracting critical information.
+This can be achieved by probing every application running on IBM i and extracting critical information.
 Checking a variety of application metrics in production can help you understand the status of the components within an application environment, from both a current and historical perspective.
-With thoughtful planning and the right set of data, proactive monitoring can help you quickly correct negative application performance or avoid it altogether.
+With thoughtful planning and the right set of data, real-time monitoring tools like Robot Monitor can help you quickly correct negative application performance or avoid it altogether.

 Inevitably, some application errors will occur.
 At the very least, proactive monitoring provides you with the ability to detect problems as they happen and, more importantly, fix them before they impact users.
 If problems are going to happen, it’s better that you find them before your users or customers do.
 Monitoring applications to detect and respond to problems before an end user is aware that they exist is a common requirement, especially for revenue-generating production environments.
 Most administrators understand the need for application monitoring and keep an eye on system statistics such as CPU utilization, throughput, and memory usage.
 However, there are many parts to an environment.
 Administrators that effectively anticipate problems give their business a competitive edge by understanding which metrics to capture.